kaltura-vpaas/developer-platform-docs/documentation/Getting-Started-Building-Video-Applications/Authenticating-and-Using-Kaltura-Sessions.md

 ## Managing End-User Content Entitlements

-[Content Entitlements](/api-docs/Secure_Control_and_Govern/Content-Categories-Management.html#Managing End-User Content Entitlements) is a method to allow end users access to a group of content items (entries).
+[Categories-and-Entitlement-Rules](/Video-On-Demand-and-Digital-Assets-Management/Categories-and-Entitlement-Rules.html) is a method to allow end users access to a group of content items (entries).
 Entitlements are configured on the category level by setting a special unique key to identify the applicative context in which to allow or deny access to the category’s entries.

 Applications such as [Kaltura MediaSpace](http://corp.kaltura.com/Products/Video-Applications/Kaltura-Mediaspace-Video-Portal) implement entitlements to achieve the concept of “Authenticated Content Channels”.